HypoxieFit - Altitude Training Device

 - Reduction of O2 content in ambient air combined with low CO2 content

 - Progressive (step less) adjustment of the parameters

 - Cost effective design

-A patent application was filed at the German Patent and Trademark Office.
-The US and EU patent applications have been admitted as well.
-We offer on behalf of the RWTH Aachen University licencing for the invention, and opportunities for further development of the technology to any interested parties.
-The first prototypes have already demonstrated the functionality and the efficacy of this technology.
+Patents in Great Britain, France, Germany and the US have been granted.
+On behalft of the RWTH Aachen University we offer licencing for the invention, and opportunities for further development of the technology to any interested parties.
+The first prototypes have already demonstrated the functionality and the efficiency of this technology.